codewithnavinya/Snake_water_gun_game/README.md

 # Snake_water_gun_game
-This is a sinple game played with computer where you win lose or tie with computer 🖥
+This is a simple game played with computer where you win lose or tie with computer 🖥